AlexanderLill/PokemonGoers-group6/README.md

 }
 ```

-Those pre-defined scripts can then be executed using `npm start` and `npm test`.
-This section can also be extended with other scripts, which can be run with `npm run-script scriptname`.
-Many more commands can be found on the  [project website](https://docs.npmjs.com/cli/npm).
+These scripts can then be executed using `npm start` and `npm test`. [npm's website](https://docs.npmjs.com/cli/npm) documents all standardized script hooks.
+It is also possible to define arbitrarily named scripts which can be called by running `npm run-script <scriptname>`.

-"npm" currently has more than 300,000 packages, and about 400 new packages get added every day (Source: http://www.modulecounts.com/)
+## Other Commands

+Besides the afore mentioned commands, npm has a plethora of other commands, like `npm init`, `npm update`, `npm prune` and `npm publish`.
+For more information on those visit [npm's website](https://docs.npmjs.com/cli/npm).

 # Excellent ES2015 support in Node.js